josecaloca/multiclass-text-classification/README.md

 ## 🚀 Using the System

 ### 🔍 Classify News Headlines
 A client script (`./client.py`) fetches real-time news headlines from an external news API and classifies them using the deployed model.
+We use top news headlines from [`News API`](https://newsapi.org/docs/endpoints/top-headlines).

 Run the client script:
 ```cd